 If you like yoga, the Sun Salutation is a great way to start the day.
-Another option would be to ask an expert such as your tennis coach, doctor, chiropractor, physiotherapist or even massage therapist: “If I exercised/stretched every morning for 10 minutes, what do you suggest I do?”
+Another option would be to ask an expert such as your tennis coach, doctor, chiropractor, physiotherapist, or even massage therapist: “If I exercised/stretched every morning for 10 minutes, what do you suggest I do?”
 Otherwise, think back to a favorite exercise class.
 Remember your favorite parts of that class, and write down your favorite exercises.
 Make your own routine.

-For those of you looking to make this your principal exercise, who are looking for something more challenging and are willing to spend more like 40 minutes in the morning, here is a great free app that I use called Freeletics that helps you get an incredibly tough workout with just a few square meters, a few minutes and no equipment.
-Sworkit is another great app which allows you to build routines like you would build a playlist.
+For those of you looking to make this your principal exercise, who are looking for something more challenging and are willing to spend more than 40 minutes in the morning, here is a great free app that I use called Freeletics that helps you get an incredibly tough workout with just a few square meters, a few minutes and no equipment.
+Sworkit is another great app that allows you to build routines like you would build a playlist.

 So what is my personal routine?

 This morning I got up and tried out my routine.
-I decided to choose a combination of body weight exercises that I can do with no equipment, no matter where I am.
+I decided to choose a combination of bodyweight exercises that I can do with no equipment, no matter where I am.
 Depending on my energy level, I will vary my routine slightly.
 For example, this morning Lukas was fighting a head cold so he stuck to the stretch routine from Freeletics.
 I tried a combination of stretching and exercise that I think will work me for on a daily basis:

 First, I moved to the edge of the bed and sat up straight, with both hands on the mattress by my sides and my feet on the floor.
 I stretched one arm straight up and slowly reached that hand over my head to the opposite side and slowly bent my torso to that side as well to get a full stretch along the side of my body.
 Then I repeated on the other side.